John Friedrich (fraudster)

-Early life and career
+Early life

+Hohenberger was born on 7 September 1950 in Munich, West Germany.
+He was the second of two sons born to Elisabeth (née Wehner) and Johann Christian Hohenberger.

 Hohenberger was a West German national.
-In August 1972, he began working as an independent contractor with the German road construction company Strassen und Teerbau.
+In August 1972, Hohenberger began working as an independent contractor with the German road construction company Strassen und Teerbau.
 Around July 1974, he forged road building orders from distant mountain towns and used them to order Strassen und Teerbau to build roads.
 No roads were ever built, and no earthworks or materials were ever bought.
 Hohenberger embezzled 200,000 DM from the company.

 Hohenberger was on a skiing holiday in Italy at the time German police issued a warrant for his arrest.
 He never returned to Germany; having gone out onto the slopes and not returned, he was presumed to have died.
 Although German police were sceptical of his disappearance, believing that somebody had tipped him off to the investigation, the discovery of his bags over a year later reinforced the theory that he had either had an accident or committed suicide.